martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-filters.md

 ## Registering template filters

-In order to be able to use custom template filters, you must register them to Marten's global template filters registry.
+To be able to use custom template filters, you must register them to Marten's global template filters registry.

 To do so, you will have to call the [`Marten::Template::Filter#register`](pathname:///api/Marten/Template/Filter.html#register(filter_name%3AString|Symbol%2Cfilter_klass%3ABase.class)-class-method) method with the name of the filter you wish to use in templates, and the filter class.